Trademark Maintenance: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 - Complete all fields and attach images showing use of your trademark.

 - Enter your credit card details into the website to pay the filing fees.

 - Repeat these steps every 10 years to maintain registration.

 You can also file a paper application by mail, although this filing costs $300 more for the Combined Section 8/9 filing.

 Get Legal Help With Trademark Maintenance

 If you need with maintaining your company's trademarks, you can post your legal need or concern using UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel represent law schools such as Harvard Law and Yale Law and average about 14 years of legal experience, including with work or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel represent law schools such as Harvard Law and Yale Law and average about 14 years of legal experience, including with work or on behalf of companies such as Google, Menlo Ventures, and Airbnb.